amn700/exam_pool/ORGANIZATION_SUMMARY.md

 - Complete problem description
 - Examples and usage

-All duplicates have been successfully removed, ensuring each exercise appears only once in its dedicated file.
+All duplicates have been successfully removed from both files, ensuring each exercise appears only once in its dedicated file.